Honors Class Descriptions

 3 Credits

 What is this thing we call race?
 In this sociology course, we will examine some of the most fundamental beliefs about the concepts of race.
-Myths about race—including “natural” superiority and inferiority—are examined, challenged, and taken apart through readings, discussion, videos, and activities.
+Myths about race—including “natural” superiority and inferiority—are examined, challenged, and taken apart through readings, discussions, videos, and activities.
 Not only do we focus on individual behaviors and attitudes, but also on how our institutions (education, politics, economics, etc.) shape and create race, giving different groups vastly unequal life chances.
 We explore why the playing field is still not level almost fifty years after the Civil Rights Movement and how “colorblind” policies only perpetuate these inequities.

 SUS 110: Sustainable World